sergey-cheperis/nss-nspr-windows/README.md

 2. NSS does not seem to support building statically yet (though there is work in progress), so you'll have to distribute all the
 DLL's with your program (except **gtest132.dll** and **gtestutil32.dll**).

+## TODOs

+Convert to use new gyp/ninja build system, which should also allow producing static libraries.

 ## References

 https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/NSS_Sources_Building_Testing